The first Alfa Romeo SUV is a stylish and sporting option

 The name Stelvio comes from the highest Alpine pass in Italy – a road famed for its numerous hairpin corners, which challenge and reward keen drivers.
 The majority of Stelvio models use Alfa’s Q4 all-wheel drive system, although the lower specification models come with rear-wheel drive.

 From launch the Stelvio is available with only two engines and three standard trim levels: the entry-level Stelvio, followed by Stelvio Super and Stelvio Speciale.

 For a limited period the line-up’s topped by the Stelvio Milano Edizione.

 All Stelvios are generously equipped, including a number of the latest active safety technologies, as well as the DNA driving mode selector and an 8.8-inch touchscreen multimedia system.
-Engine choice comprises one petrol and one diesel – both are four-cylinder turbocharged units.
+Engine choice comprises one petrol and one diesel – both are four-cylinder turbocharged units available in two outputs.

 An eight-speed automatic gearbox and Q4 all-wheel drive system come as standard.
-The 2.0-litre petrol produces 280hp, while the 2.2-litre diesel produces 210hp.
+The 2.0-litre petrol produces 200 or 280hp, while the 2.2-litre diesel produces 180 or 210hp.
 Performance is certainly brisk, with 0-62mph taking as little as 5.7sec and top speed rated at up to 143mph.

 Both represent attractive propositions, though most will likely choose the additional economy of the diesel over the extra performance of the petrol.

-In time, Alfa Romeo will introduce a range-topping Stelvio Quadrifoglio, powered by the same turbocharged V6 as the Giulia Quadrifoglio.
+At the end of 2017, Alfa Romeo announced the range-topping Stelvio Quadrifoglio, powered by the same Ferrari-derived turbocharged V6 as the Giulia Quadrifoglio.

 Alfa Romeo Stelvio has to be among the prettiest SUVs